Joban-Bhangu77/Python-AI-PortfolioLab/Day22_List_Comprehensions/README.md

 # 3️⃣ Conditional Expression: Labeling numbers as "Even" or "Odd"
 labels = ["Even" if n % 2 == 0 else "Odd" for n in numbers]
-2. String, Nested, and Function-Based ComprehensionsPython# 4️⃣ String Manipulation: Capitalizing names names = ["joban", "piyush", "cloud", "python"] capitalized = [name.capitalize() for name in names]
+2. String, Nested, and Function-Based Comprehensions Python

+# 4️⃣ String Manipulation: Capitalizing names
+names = ["joban", "piyush", "cloud", "python"] capitalized = [name.capitalize() for name in names]